AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Apollo Murders, Chris Hadfield
+* I Contain Multitudes, Ed Yong

 ## The Backlog
+* When I'm Gone, Look For Me in the East, Quan Barry
+* The Cloud Revolution, Mark P. Mills
+* The Power Law, Sebastian Mallaby
+* River of the Gods, Candice Millard
+* They Thought They Were Free, Milton Mayer
+* The Gene: An Intimate History, Siddhartha Mukherjee
+* The Emperor of All Maladies, Siddhartha Mukherjee
+* The Song of the Cell, Siddhartha Mukherjee
+* You Can't Be Neutral on a Moving Train, Howard Zinn
+* The Candy House, Jennifer Egan
+* The Ministry for the Future, Kim Stanley Robinson
+* Youthquake: Why African Demography Should Matter to the World, Edward Paice
+* The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
+* Status: Why is it Everywhere?
+Why Does it Matter?, Cecilia Ridgeway
+* The Three-Body Problem, Cixin Liu
+* The Sun Does Shine, Anthony Ray Hinton
+* Ghost Season, Fatin Abbas
+* The Fractalist: Memoir of a Scientific Maverick, Benoit Mandelbrot
+* The Covenant of Water, Abraham Verghese
+* On a Night of a Thousand Stars, Andrea Yaryura Clark
+* Remarkably Bright Creatures, Shelby Van Pelt
+* Yellowface, R.F.
+Kuang
+* River Spirit, Leila Aboulela
 * The Starless Sea, Erin Morgenstern
 * Educated, Tara Westover
 * 1Q84, Haruki Murakami